Olhaau/Reinsurance_retention/README.md

 # Risk of reinsurance retention changes

 ## Project Overview
-* Created a tool for insurance companies, which makes savings in reinsurance premium possible by controlling the risk of a change of their reinsurance retentions.
+* Created a tool for insurance companies, which makes savings in reinsurance premium possible by controlling the risk of a change in their reinsurance retentions.
 * Calculates from a claim size distribution in an Excel format an adjusted claim size distribution under a fixed retention and uses the Panjer recursion to calculate the distribution of the sum of claims of an entire asset.
 * Uses the results to estimate the risk of a retention change by calculating the expected sum of claims, the capital for a specified safety, the deviation and more.
 * Project of an internship at a major insurance company in 2013, which indeed saved reinsurance premium by the calculations.